MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/databinding.md

 ---
-title: "Data binding and key-value coding"
+title: "Data binding and key-value coding in Xamarin.Mac"
 description: "This article covers using key-value coding and key-value observing to allow for data binding to UI elements in Xcode's Interface Builder." ms.prod: xamarin ms.assetid: 72594395-0737-4894-8819-3E1802864BE7